Winter poses all kinds of problems for anglers – but that’s not to say we can’t all still enjoy the sport.

 But if you don’t have a decent auger – you might as well not bother venturing out.

-The best electric ice augers in 2021 will soon remedy that problem.
+The best electric ice augers for 2024 will soon remedy that problem.
 Let me know which one you’ve gone for and why, or just any memorable experiences you’ve had through the winter.

 Stay warm out there, and happy ice fishing.